 Unfortunately, a few of the last minute formalities of real estate transfers are very important.
 Before a transfer of property occurs, the real estate deed must be transferred from the seller to the buyer.

 What is a deed?
 A deed is a legal document that provides evidence of real estate transfers.
+A deed is the starting point when determining legal title to a parcel of real property.

 In the case of a home sale, a deed transfer identifies the buyer (grantee) and seller (grantor), provides a legal description of the property, and contains the grantor’s signature.